Dispersion on the Complete Graph: The Lower Tail

-An important tool in the proof of Proposition \ref{mainpropsec4} is the coupling of the number of unhappy particles with the binomial process introduced in Section \ref{prel}, see Lemma~\ref{lem:lowercoupling}.
-As we will see shortly, applying this coupling requires a more involved argument than in the previous section, since now we need to carefully balance the following two conditions.
-On the one hand, the coupling only works once the number of unhappy particles becomes sufficiently small.
-However, the required lower bounds on $T_{n,M}$ can only be achieved if, at the start of the coupling, the number of unhappy particles is still sufficiently large.

-With a significant decrease in the number of unhappy particles the process could completely bypass the regime where the previously described balance is achieved.
-To avoid this, we define the (good) event
+\end{prop} An important tool in the proof of Proposition \ref{mainpropsec4} is the coupling of the number of unhappy particles with the binomial process introduced in Section \ref{prel}, see Lemma~\ref{lem:lowercoupling}.
+As we will see shortly, applying this coupling requires a more involved argument than in the previous section, since now we need (among other things) to carefully balance the following two conditions.
+On the one hand, the coupling only works once the number of unhappy particles becomes sufficiently \emph{small}.
+However, the required bounds on the lower tail of $T_{n,M}$ can only be achieved if, at the start of the coupling, the number of unhappy particles is still sufficiently \emph{large}.
+In particular, if $U_t$ would make `big jumps', then the process could completely bypass the regime where the previously described balance is achieved.
+To avoid this, for $b\in\mathbb{N}$ we define the (good) event